Portfolio Review Day (Virtual)

 At Portfolio Day, high school juniors and seniors have the opportunity to receive critical feedback regarding their work and portfolios, begin to expand their professional network with different universities, and plan for their future.
 Professors and artists from institutions across the state come together to network and reflect on the role of visuals art in higher education, and vice versa.

 Appointments for university representatives are filled on a first-come, first-served basis.
-If there are specific schools you are hoping to meet with, plan to fill out the form early before your preferred school fills up.
-Each student will be able to schedule appointments (for 15 minutes each) with up to 5 institutions of their choice.
+If there are specific schools you are hoping to meet with, plan to fill out the form early before your preferred school's schedule fills up.
+Each student will be able to schedule 15 minute appointments with up to 5 institutions of their choice.
 Please click here to see school availability.

 The window for making appointments is as follows:

-Please note the last day to fill out the form is October 28th.
-We do not take any new appointments after this day, however, we encourage any students who did not make appointments to come the day of for walk in appointments.
+Please note the last day to fill out the form is November 2nd.
+We do not take any new appointments after this day, however, we encourage any students who did not make appointments to come the day of for walk-in appointments.
 Many schools will have extra appointments available and we encourage students to take advantage of any opportunities to meet with schools.
 Please see the Portfolio Day schedule below to see schools’ availability.

 Please fill out the form below to reserve your spot.
 You will be contacted within the week to set up your appointments.

-The following schools were represented at Portfolio Day last year:
+The following schools will be represented at Portfolio Day this year:

 The Masters Academy of Art